WeDesignIt/hotelprofessionals-api-client/README.md

 ```

 ### Pagination
-Every list method will return a paginated response, the page can be changed like so.
+Every list method will return a paginated response, the page can be changed by using the `page` method:
 ```php
 // return page 3 of the department list.
 $hp->department()->page(3)->list();